We usually have one event every month except August (when many people are away) and December (when most organists are occupied with extra services).

 ~ Annual Dinner with guest speaker (usually November) - recent speakers have included David Halls, Timothy Noon, Peter King, Canon Christopher Palmer, David Owen Norris

-To mark the association's centenary year (2020) we had planned an organ recital in Exeter Cathedral to have been given by Thomas Trotter.
+We hope to reschedule the Association's centenary organ recital in Exeter Cathedral given by Thomas Trotter.

-The concert was to have included the premiere of a new work Defeating Lucifer by Thomas Hewitt-Jones, commissioned by the association.
+The concert will include the premiere of a new work Defeating Lucifer by Thomas Hewitt-Jones, commissioned by the association.

-To mark its centenary, the association will also be publishing A Devon Organ Book, containing organ music by local composers.
+The association will also be publishing A Devon Organ Book containing organ music by local composers.

 In the last few years . . .

 . . . we have organised organ crawls to: